-NU 16007 INTRODUCTION TO NURSING INTERVENTION - This course focuses on the assessment of overt client behavior as well as the nursing process, roles of the AD nurse, and skills basic to activities of daily living.
-The lab component incorporates the skills taught in the classroom.
-(4 Lecture - 9 Lab) CPR Certification required - American Heart - Healthcare Provider
+NU 16008 FUNDAMENTALS OF NURSING - This introductory 16 week course focuses on the assessment of overt client behavior as well as the nursing process, roles of the ADN nurse, and skills basic to activities of daily living.
+Coping mechanisms, communication, nutrition, pharmacology, and drug administration are integrated into the classroom/lecture component of the course.
+The lab and clinical component incorporates the skills taught in the classroom.
+CPR Certification Level C required by midterm.
+(Pre-requisites: general education courses as outlined in the selected ADN Option Curriculum Plan).